PetrKryslUCSD/FinEtoolsDeforLinear.jl/docs/src/tutorials/unit_cube_modes_tut.md

 numberdofs!(u);
 ```

-The model is fully three-dimensional, and hence the material model  and the FEMM created below need to refer to an appropriate model-reduction scheme.
+The model is fully three-dimensional, and hence the material model  and the
+FEMM created below need to refer to an appropriate model-reduction scheme.

 ```julia
 MR = DeforModelRed3D
 material = MatDeforElastIso(MR, rho, E, nu, 0.0);
 ```

 Note that we compute the stiffness  and the mass matrix using different FEMMs.
-The difference  is only the quadrature rule chosen: in order to make the mass matrix  non-singular, the accurate  Gauss rule  needs to be used, whereas for the stiffness matrix we want to avoid the excessive stiffness  and therefore  the reduced Gauss rule is used.
+The difference  is only the quadrature rule chosen: in order to make the mass
+matrix  non-singular, an accurate  Gauss rule  needs to be used, whereas for
+the stiffness matrix we want to avoid the excessive stiffness  and therefore
+the reduced Gauss rule is used.

 ```julia
 femm = FEMMDeforLinear(MR, IntegDomain(fes, GaussRule(3,2)), material);